szymond44/NBA-over-under-model/METHODOLOGY.md

 ```

 * (k-factor): is set to `0.15`.
 This controls reactivity; a lower  makes the ratings more stable, while a higher  makes them react wildly to a single blowout.
-* We use reversion to mean after, so with every update, we pull the rating `1%` back toward the league average.
+* We use reversion to mean so with every update, we pull the rating `1%` back toward the league average.
 This prevents ratings from "drifting" too far into unrealistic territory over a long season.

 **Calculating expectation:**
 We adjust a team's offensive rating based on the opponent's defensive strength relative to the league average: